Quiz

 They understand that there is a human being working at the office who needs to be nurtured in order to bring out the best in them.

-For sure female mentors could do the job but that would defeat the purpose of having an authentic mentoring program where we have to look at exclusions instead of a whole.
+For sure female mentors could do the job but that would defeat the purpose of having an authentic mentoring program.
+We’d be looking at exclusions instead of a whole.

-One hopes this is a temporary situation and ambivalence to mentor gender diverse colleagues will soon recede because there is much to be gained through the medium of mentorship.
+One hopes this is a temporary situation and ambivalence to mentor gender diverse colleagues will soon recede.
+There is much to be gained through the medium of mentorship.

 Have you ever been a mentor?
 How do you add value to the emotional capital of your organization?